-This topic describes how to change the functionality of Power Core using ON-AIR Designer.
+This topic describes how to customize the functionality of Power Core using ON-AIR Designer.

 Overview

-The Power Core resources are defined by a configuration file that is stored on the Core and read during boot-up.
-All systems ship with a very basic configuration that allows the Core to boot.
-This should be replaced by one of the standard configurations, available from the Downloads area at www.lawo.com (after Login), or a custom configuration created for the installation.
+In Lawo on-air systems, the resources are defined by a configuration file that is stored on the system core.
+All systems ship with a very basic configuration that allows the core to boot.
+This should be replaced by one of the standard configurations, available from the Downloads area at www.lawo.com (after Login), or a custom configuration created for your installation.

-In both cases, you must use the ON-AIR Designer software to prepare the configuration offline, and then upload it to the Core via the control network.
+In both cases, you must use ON-AIR Designer to prepare a project offline.
+Then open a valid network connection to the core, to create and transfer the new system file(s).
 You will need to do this during the initial setup to get the system operational, and subsequently to make changes to the functionality.

 What you will need

-For Power Core systems, it is recommended to download a copy of the current project from the device (using 'File → Load Project from Unit').
+For Power Core systems, it is recommended to retrieve a copy of the project stored on the device (using 'File → Load Project from Unit').
 Alternatively, you can use one of the standard configurations available from the Downloads area at www.lawo.com (after Login).

 If you plan to use VisTool with your device, then it is a good idea to edit the VisTool and ON-AIR Designer configurations in parallel.
-For more information on editing a VisTool project, see VisTool - Editing a VisTool Configuration.
+For more information on editing a VisTool project, see the VisTool documentation.

 First Steps

-2. Open a project using one of the following methods.
+To open a project, use one of the following methods:

 Please click on the links above for full instructions.